mwkirk/MWKNumberRowInputAccessory/README.md

 _"It's an older code, sir, but it checks out."_

-I haven't touched this code in ages, but it's held up well from iOS 6 through iOS 10.
+I haven't touched this code in ages – other than some minor changes for Swift, but it's held up well from iOS 6 through iOS 10.
 Hopefully that's a testament to its simplicity and durability.

 I wrote this to handle my use cases.
 There are undoubtedly better ways to do things and features missing _- like landscape support._ Pull requests welcome!